The gateway

 Here's an example of an executable directive definition:

-And here's an example of a that uses that directive:
+And here's an example of a query that uses that directive:

 It's strongly recommended that all of your subgraphs also use the exact same logic for a given executable directive.
 Otherwise, operations might produce inconsistent or confusing results for clients.